 Environmental Protection Agency (EPA).

-This regulation establishes a tolerance for residues of mandipropamid in or on hops, dried cones.
-Syngenta Crop Protection, Inc. requested this tolerance under the Federal Food, Drug, and Cosmetic Act (FFDCA).
+This regulation establishes tolerances for residues of mandipropamid in or on cacao, dried bean.
+Syngenta Crop Protection, LLC requested these tolerances under the Federal Food, Drug, and Cosmetic Act (FFDCA).

 FOR FURTHER INFORMATION CONTACT:

 Michael L. Goodis, P.E., Registration Division (7505P), Office of Pesticide Programs, Environmental Protection Agency, 1200 Pennsylvania Ave.
 NW, Washington, DC 20460-0001; main telephone number: (703) 305-7090; email address: RDFRNotices@epa.gov.

 You may be potentially affected by this action if you are an agricultural producer, food manufacturer, or pesticide manufacturer.
 The following list of North American Industrial Classification System (NAICS) codes is not intended to be exhaustive, but rather provides a guide to help readers determine whether this document applies to them.
 Potentially affected entities may include:

 - Crop production (NAICS code 111).

 B. How can I get electronic access to other related information?